• ECTS

 Objectives

 Be able to define and characterize plant life forms and their mode of development.
-Know how to mobilize the concepts and tools specific to the study of plant biomechanics.
-Be able to study the temporal characteristics of tree development based on notions of morphology, macro-anatomy and architecture.
-Be able to establish a sampling protocol of the plant to study the primary and secondary growth relationships.
+Mobilize concepts and tools specific to the study of plant biomechanics.
+Be able to study the temporal characteristics of tree development, based on notions of morphology, macro-anatomy and architecture.
+Be able to establish a plant sampling protocol to study primary and secondary growth relationships.

 Read more